The 5 most important SEO KPIs for digital marketing success

 Let’s jump into the five most important SEO KPIs:

-The rankings of the site’s pages on SERPs (Search Engine Results Pages) is the indicator that demonstrates the value of how well the page has been optimized and what kind of topic authority the overall website itself has earned.
+The rankings of the site’s pages on SERPs (Search Engine Results Pages) are a clear indicator of how well a page is optimized and how much topic authority the website has earned.
+In 2026, expand this view beyond single keywords to include visibility and share of voice across key topics.

-One great way to assess this KPI is through Google Search Console, where you can see how many impressions certain keywords on your site generate, as well as where each of your site’s pages rank on them and if searchers are clicking through.
+One great way to assess this KPI is through Google Search Console, where you can see how many impressions certain queries on your site generate, as well as where each of your site’s pages rank and if searchers are clicking through.

 2. Organic Search Performance

-Organic search results are listings on SERPs that appear when users search for specific information and arrive at a page on your website because of the relevance of your content—not because of paid advertisements.
+Organic search results are listings on SERPs that appear when users search for specific information and arrive at a page on your website because of the relevance of your content, not because of paid advertisements.
+In 2026, focus on clicks, impressions, click-through rate, and non-brand traffic in Google Search Console.

 Organic search performance is often the most important key performance indicator for digital marketing teams that care about inbound results.